e-conomix/magento-translations/README.md

 ## What's this?
 There are a lot of great Magento community translations of high quality out there.
 The aim of this repository is to have one common place to find them all.
-Packages which are ready to use via composer are marked with the :package: icon.t
+Packages which are ready to use via composer are marked with the :package: icon.

 # Translation packs
 ## de_DE
 - Magento 1: [https://github.com/riconeitzel/German_LocalePack_de_DE](https://github.com/riconeitzel/German_LocalePack_de_DE) :package: